joshsauder/In-The-Clear/README.md

 Then run 'pod install' you will have all the necessary CocoaPods installed.

-##Setting up Google Maps, Google Places, and OpenWeatherAPI
+### Setting up Google Maps, Google Places, and OpenWeatherAPI
 To run this project you will need an API key for GoogleMaps, Google Places, and OpenWeatherAPI.
-Insert the API keys in the following locations
+Insert the API keys in the following locations:

-- Google Maps
+Google Maps
 In AppDelegate.swift:
 ```swift
 var googleAPIKey = "Your-API-Key"
 ```

-- Google Places
+Google Places
 In AppDelegate.swift:
 ```swift
 var googlePlacesKey = "Your-API-Key"
 ```

-- OpenWeatherAPI
+OpenWeatherAPI
 ```swift
 let urlComplete = urlBase + "lat=\(lat)&lon=\(long)&units=imperial&APPID=Your-API-Key"
 ```